-If you have shares of Hanesbrands common stock that are held by a broker, you may give the broker voting instructions, and the broker must vote as you directed.
+If you have shares of Hanesbrands common stock that are held by a broker, you may give the broker voting instructions, and the broker must vote as you direct.
 If you do not give the broker any instructions, the broker may vote at its discretion on all routine matters (such as the ratification of our independent registered public accounting firm).
-For other matters (including the election of directors and the advisory vote regarding executive compensation) however, the broker may not vote using its discretion.
+For non-routine matters (such as the election of directors and the advisory vote regarding executive compensation) however, the broker may not vote using its discretion.
 A broker's failure to vote on a matter under these circumstances is referred to as a broker non-vote.